Top SQL Interview Examples for Experienced Developer

 7. How do you use the NVL() function to handle NULL values?

-NVL() replaces NULL values with a specified default value.
+NVL() replaces NULL values with a specified default, ensuring consistent output and avoiding null-related errors.

 SELECT name,